dagartga/dagartga.github.io/_posts/2024-03-21-parkinsons-classification.md

 10. **P02787** - Serotransferrin
     - Iron binding transport protein.

+### UPDRS 2 Summary
-**Summary:** Four protien/peptides are involed in iron binding, one in actin modulation, one lipase, one protease inhibitor, one in neurite and axon growth, and one in Vitamin E transport.
+Four protien/peptides are involed in iron binding, one in actin modulation, one lipase, one protease inhibitor, one in neurite and axon growth, and one in Vitamin E transport.

 <br>